 How We Onboarded Employees in 6 Different Countries to a New HCM

 The annual performance review isn’t usually a thrilling subject, but when HR is able to show a 98%, on-time, completion rate — we knew this was a story worth sharing.
-We had hit an employee training gold mine.
+We had hit an employee engagement gold mine.

 WalkMe’s evolution from small startup to robust, global organization required us to adopt an HR management system that could scale with our growth.
 We chose ADP’s Workforce Now.
 For the first step in the implementation process, employees were asked to log into the system and update emergency contact information.
 Less than half completed the task on time.
 This small but flawed process taught us a big lesson about software onboarding.